Update cookies preferences

 Home > Learning > Schools > Early Years

-We look forward to welcoming you to the museum.
-We are currently developing our Early Years programme so if you don’t see an activity linked to your class topic please get in touch, as we are happy to tailor your visit and make suggestions about what will suit your class and topic.
+Thank you for your interest in visiting us.
+We can’t wait to share the history of fishing with you soon.
+Our Early Years programme is under development, so if you don’t see an activity linked to your class topic please get in touch.
+We are happy to tailor your visit and make suggestions about what will suit your group.

-To discuss your visit further please email Julia Branch our Learning and Engagement Officer julia@scotfishmuseum.org or call 01333 310628.
+To discuss your visit further or to book, please email Julia Branch our Learning and Engagement Officer, julia@scotfishmuseum.org or call 01333 310628.
+You can also use our ‘contact us’ form.

 Self-led Activities